Stan (dinosaur): Exhibition

 A cast of Stan at the New Mexico Museum of Natural History.

 It took more than 30,000 hours (3.4 years) for the Black Hills Institute to prepare the fossil for display; he was the centerpiece for the opening of the T. rex World Exhibition and toured around Japan before coming to reside in the Black Hills Institute's Hall of Dinosaurs.
 Stan is the most duplicated T. rex fossil, and as a result, more people have seen Stan (and casts of Stan) than any other Tyrannosaurus.

-The New Mexico Museum of Natural History is home to a cast of BHI 3033.
+The New Mexico Museum of Natural History is home to a cast of "Stan".
 The museum purchased the cast in 2008, and it remains a center piece of the museum, which is home to numerous other dinosaur fossils, notable T. rex skulls, and skull fragments.
 Another cast resided at Disney's Animal Kingdom theme park in the Walt Disney World Resort in Orlando, Florida, which is also home to a cast of Sue.

-Other casts are displayed at the Houston Museum of Natural Science, the National Museum of Natural History (Washington, D.C.), the National Museum of Natural Science (Tokyo), The Mind Museum in Taguig, Metro Manila, Philippines, the Sternberg Museum of Natural History (Fort Hays, Kansas), the Museum of Natural Sciences (Brussels, Belgium), the Wyoming Dinosaur Center (Thermopolis, Wyoming), the Manchester Museum (Manchester, UK), the Museo Civico di Storia Naturale di Milano (Milan, Italy), the Children's Museum of Indianapolis (Indiana), the Dinosaur Discovery Museum (Kenosha, Wisconsin), the Weis Earth Science Museum (Menasha, WI), The Museum of Ancient Life at Thanksgiving Point (Lehi, Utah), Dinosaur World, (Plant City, Florida), and the Natural History Museum at the University of Oslo.
-While it has been reported that the Googleplex T. rex replica in Mountain View, California, United States is a replica of BHI-3033, it is actually a cast of MOR-555.
+Other casts are displayed at the Houston Museum of Natural Science, the National Museum of Natural History (Washington, D.C.), the National Museum of Natural Science (Tokyo), The Mind Museum in Taguig, Metro Manila, Philippines, the Sternberg Museum of Natural History (Fort Hays, Kansas), the Museum of Natural Sciences (Brussels, Belgium), the Wyoming Dinosaur Center (Thermopolis, Wyoming), the Manchester Museum (Manchester, UK), the Museo Civico di Storia Naturale di Milano (Milan, Italy), the Children's Museum of Indianapolis (Indiana), the Dinosaur Discovery Museum (Kenosha, Wisconsin), the Weis Earth Science Museum (Menasha, WI), The Museum of Ancient Life at Thanksgiving Point (Lehi, Utah), Dinosaur World, (Plant City, Florida), the Discovery Park of America (Union City, TN), and the Natural History Museum at the University of Oslo.
+(While it has been reported that the Googleplex T. rex replica in Mountain View, California, United States is a replica of BHI-3033, it is actually a cast of MOR-555.)

 The auction house Christie's sold Stan in New York, as part of its 20th Century Evening Sale, on October 6, 2020.
-Stan sold for $31.8 million to an anonymous buyer making it the most expensive fossil ever sold.
+Stan sold for $31.8 million to an anonymous buyer making it the most expensive fossil ever sold at the time.
 During a Manningcast broadcast of a National Football League playoff game on January 17, 2022, Dwayne "The Rock" Johnson was interviewed by Peyton and Eli Manning while at his home.
 Eli noted a T. rex skull in the background of Johnson's camera view; Johnson explained that the T. rex was named Stan, how it received its name, and how it was discovered.
 This led some to believe that Johnson was the anonymous buyer of Stan.
 However, Johnson and the Black Hills Institute confirmed that he owns a replica skull and not the real specimen.
 On March 23, 2022, it was announced that Stan is to be the centerpiece of the under construction Natural History Museum Abu Dhabi.
-The museum is scheduled to open in November 22, 2025.
+The museum opened in November 22, 2025.
+"Stan" has been given a new accession number, NHMAD 2020.00001.